rapidfish/personnummer/README.md

 Gather statistics from a collection of peronnummer using included helper classes.
 Generate personnummer, sometimes useful for test developers when a personnummer has to 'make it through' form validation etc.

 ### Build it using the Maven command 'mvn clean install' (Maven3 needs to be installed)
 - git clone https://github.com/rapidfish/personnummer.git
 - mvn clean install

-### Use it within your own Java projects
+### Use the API within your own Java project ...
-- To use this inside your own projects as a depedency, you will have to compile this project locally.
-- Then include it as a dependency in your own project (pom.xml) like this ...
+- Download, build and include the API as a depedency in your own Maven project - super easy!

 ```
 <dependencies>